simon-cybersec/simon-cybersec.github.io/_posts/2022-06-02-security-goals.md

 The goal of *integrity* means nobody is able to *change* your data.
 It could happen that someone is able to read your data.
 Then the goal of confidentiality is affected.
 But if the person is not able to change your data integrity is ensured.

 ## Availability
-May it be a hardware failure, a software malfunction or a malicious cyber attack - there are times a customer can't reach your resource or system.
+May it be a hardware failure, a software malfunction or a malicious cyber attack - there are situations a customer can't reach your resource or system.
 This is called the **downtime**. *Availability* is the goal to minimize the downtime.